noahehall/theBookOfNoah/web_technologies/core/browser/browser.md

 		- a system for routing push messaages from a server to a specific client
 		- each browser implements its own push service
 			- wtf we have to understand this
-			- do we need to handle this distinctly for each browser
+			- do we need to handle this distinctly for each browser (duh)
-			- remember having to code specifically for ded azz IE?
+			- remember having to code specifically for ded azz IE? (fuck)
 	- web push protocol
 		- describes how an application server or user agent interacts with a push service
 	- subscription